 *Sensitivity to hot or cold

-A root canal may be the best option to treat and save a tooth that is badly decayed or infected.
-Root canal treatment is a minimally invasive dental surgery done in order to bring relief from immensely painful abscesses.
-It usually takes about an hour to perform, and is done with a local anesthetic.
-During the procedure, Dr. Norton opens a hole in the tooth to access the nerve canals.
-The infected pulp is removed, and the nerve canals are gently cleaned and sterilized.
-The inside of the tooth may be washed out with an antibacterial solution, and root canals that go down to the base of the tooth are sealed with dental putty for further stabilization as well as prevention of future infections.
+A root canal may be the best option to treat and save a tooth that is badly decayed or highly infected.
+Root canal treatment is a minimally invasive dental surgery that brings relief from an abscess or infection that has spread through the pulp of a tooth into the root canal area.
+The procedure usually takes about an hour to perform and is done using a local anesthetic.
+Dr. Norton first opens up a hole in the tooth to access the nerve canals.
+The infected pulp is then removed and the nerve canals are gently cleaned and sterilized.
+The inside of the tooth may be washed out with an antibacterial solution.
+Finally, root canals that go down to the base of the tooth are sealed with dental putty for further stabilization, as well as for prevention of future infections.

-To learn more about root canals, contact Lifetime Family Dental today!
+To learn more about root canals or ask questions about the procedure, contact Lifetime Family Dental today!

 Images used under creative commons license – commercial use (11/11/2017) Wonderlane (Flickr)